GTFOBins/GTFOBins.github.io/_gtfobins/pip.md

 ---
+description: |
-description: More generally, this allows to execute arbitrary [Python](/gtfobins/python/) code.
+  More generally, this allows to execute arbitrary Python code.

+  See the entries of Python [version 2](/gtfobins/python2/) and [version 3](/gtfobins/python3/).
 functions:
   execute-interactive:
     - code: |